CircleCI-Public/circleci-cli/README.md

 ## More

-Please see the [documentation](https://circleci-public.github.io/circleci-cli) or `circleci help` for more.
+Please refer to the [documentation](https://circleci-public.github.io/circleci-cli) or `circleci help` for more.